nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Deleting an appointment <a name="deleting-an-appointment"/>
 Deleting an appointment requires the user to input a valid index of the desired appointment in the appointment list.
-The diagram below illustrates the flow of deleting an appointment:
+The diagram below illustrates the flow of deleting an appointment:<br>

 ![DeleteAppointment](images/DeleteAppointmentActivityDiagram.png)

 ![DeleteAppointment](images/DeleteAppointmentSequenceDiagram.png)